project-open-data/project-open-data.github.io/DAIMS-v1.1.md

  - **Terse Labels** - provide shortened versions of data element names.
  - **DAIMS Diagrams** – display visual representations of how the data elements from the RSS and IDD fit together in context.
  - **Online Data Dictionary** – contains a comprehensive list of data elements with definitions and some associated metadata.
- - **XBRL Schema Files** – provide a machine-readable version of the data standard that includes accounting-related and award-related content.
+ - **XBRL Schema Files** – provide a machine-readable version of the data standards that include accounting-related and award-related content.

 ## Information Flow